kammitama5/kammitama5.github.io/_posts/2018-7-12-Thursday-July-12th.md

 ## The highlight of the day
  - Was that Matthias said he'd chat with those who were interested in pursuing a PhD in PL.
 He described the average Bachelor's as kind of a shallow experience.
+I went in a little later, so my experience was quite different, and I worked three jobs throughout, rowed on a NCAA division 1 team, attended an Ivy through an exchange programme in between, spent a summer in a tiny country in West Africa and pretty much moved to a different country to attend school, but
+   I do notice that a lot of people come out not very well-rounded or worldly.
+   I did a *lot* in school, and I remember my parents walking on to campus and even the gardeners knew me and told my parents good things about me! :) I enjoyed my time there but ultimately, ended up in a different path a few years later (thus this blog).
-I went in a little later, so my experience was quite different, but I do notice that a lot of people come out not very well-rounded or worldly.
-He mentioned that a student he knew actually found out he liked wood-carving more than dependent types for Assembly.
+   Matthias mentioned that a student he knew actually found out he liked wood-carving more than dependent types for Assembly.
 Sometimes, that's how things work out.

  - He mentioned that the goal is to find a Master for whom you can be an apprentice.
 Someone who is willing to help